gbvieiro/Products-Catalog/README.md

 }
 ```

+## 10. Confirm that the order items were reserved:

+- Use the "/api/Stocks/book/{bookId}" method again and verify the stock quantity.

-## 9. Perform a logout clicking in the "Authorize" button again.
+## 10. Perform a logout clicking in the "Authorize" button again.

 - When the modal is showed click on "Logoff"

-## 10. Using the "api/Authentication/GenerateToken" to Generate a token to the client user:
+## 11. Using the "api/Authentication/GenerateToken" to Generate a token to the client user:

 ```javascript
 {